CUBRID/cubrid-manual/en/sql/tuning.rst

     CREATE INDEX idx_open_bugs ON bugs(bugID) WHERE Closed = 0;

 To process queries that are interested in open bugs, specify the index as an index hint.
 It will allow creating query results by accessing less index pages through filtered indexes.

 .. code-block:: sql

     SELECT *
     FROM bugs
     WHERE Author = 'madden' AND Subject LIKE '%fopen%' AND Closed = 0;
-    USING INDEX idx_open_bugs;
+    USING INDEX idx_open_bugs(+);

     SELECT *
-    FROM bugs  USE INDEX (idx_open_bugs)
+    FROM bugs FORCE INDEX (idx_open_bugs)
     WHERE CreationDate > CURRENT_DATE - 10 AND Closed = 0;

+On the above example, if you use "USING INDEX idx_open_bugs" clause or "USE INDEX (idx_open_bugs)" syntax, a query is processed without using the idx_open_bugs index.

 .. warning::

     If you execute queries by specifying indexes with index hint syntax, you may have incorrect query results as output even though the conditions of creating filtered indexes does not meet the query conditions.